patiphan-yodsri/data-boostcamp/README.md

 # data-boostcamp
-All my data in data boostcamp 😤
+All my data and projects in the boostcamp 😤 | There are 10 sprints as follow

+* Google Sheets
+* SQL
+* R programing
+* Data Transformation
+* Data Visualization
+* Essential Statistics
+* Essential ML
+* Python
+* Python for Data Analyts